-The 27 observer teams in the 77th ECBC mobilized on Sunday, December 30.
-For the first time in recent memory, the Eugene Christmas Bird Count (ECBC) had good weather—a day with no ice, no snow, and no wind!
-The sun even came out for a short time.
-And just to remind us it was December in Oregon, it did rain for a few minutes mid-afternoon.
+For the second time in a row, the Eugene Christmas Bird Count (ECBC) had good weather!
+The 27 teams of observers looked for birds for the 78th ECBC on Sunday, December 29, 2019, with no ice, no snow, and no wind.
+The sun even came out for a short time, and just to remind us it was December in Oregon, it did rain for a little while in the mid-afternoon.

-The number of Field Observers came close to our record of 157 in 2012.
-Last year we had the 10th largest Christmas Bird Count in number of participants out of the 2,585 Christmas Bird Counts in the U.S., Canada, and Latin America.
-This year there were 52 CBCs in Oregon.
+Having 162 Field Observers also set a new record, erasing our old record of 157 set in 2012.
+The number of Home Counters was about average for the past few years.
+Herb Wisner continues to manage the Home Counters at age 97 ½!
+His son and daughter, Darryl and Linda, along with Maeve Sowles, assisted Herb this year.
+Last year we had the 12th largest Christmas Bird Count (CBC) in number of participants out of the 2,615 Christmas Bird Counts in the U.S., Canada, and Latin America.
+This year there were 40 CBCs in Oregon.
 A complete listing of all the CBCs and previous year’s results can be found on the National Audubon Society’s website at christmasbirdcount.org.
 The code for the ECBC is OREU.

-Our Field Observers walked 129 miles in 148 hours and drove 571 miles in 89 hours.
-We also had two observers who looked for birds from their bicycles for 4 hours and rode for 6 miles.
-Eight teams went owling in the dark for 11 hours, covering 30 miles.
-The 76 Home Counters watched birds for approximately 217 hours.
+The Field Observers walked 154 miles in 191 hours and drove 590 miles in 75 hours.
+We also had two observers who looked for birds from their bicycles for 5 hours and rode for 7 miles.
+Seven teams went owling in the dark for 13 hours and covered 35 miles.
+The 81 Home Counters watched birds for approximately 234 hours.

-At the end of the day, 110 tired, cold, muddy but happy birders gathered for the LCAS-sponsored Chili Feed to share stories and participate in the traditional Countdown.
-Allison Mickel prepared over 12 gallons of homemade vegetarian chili for the group, which was served along with dinner rolls, chips, and salad.
-Everyone attending brought a dessert to share with others.
-This year, Rebecca Waterman and the Cornbread Café also provided fresh cornbread for everyone.
+At the end of the day, 130 tired, cold, muddy but happy birders gathered for the LCAS-sponsored Chili Feed to share stories and participate in the traditional Countdown.
+Allison Mickel prepared more than 12 gallons of homemade vegetarian chili for the group, which was served along with dinner rolls, chips, and salad.
+Everyone attending brought a dessert to share.
+This year, Rebecca Waterman and the Cornbread Café provided fresh cornbread for everyone.
 A special thank you goes to them.
 Sandy Poinsett and Kathy Wilson set up the tables and chairs, arranged the serving tables, organized the rooms, and served chili to everyone.
-Bruce Wilson and his Clean-up Crew of Charlie Thomas, Scott Spearman, and Rob Mertz had the room looking spotless in record time.
-The Chili Feed always makes a fun ending to a great day of birding.
+Bruce Wilson and his Clean-up Crew of Charlie Thomas, Kyle Wilson, Nancy Radius, and Rob Mertz had the room looking spotless in record time.
+The Chili Feed is always a wonderful and fun ending to a great day of birding.